 In my next installment, I’ll address the concern that some people have that if you use treats that you’ll always have to use treats, every day, for every behavior.
 I assure you, though treats can still come in handy in some instances, there are many ways to control a dog’s valuable resources, making him earn what he wants in life by doing what you ask, right away.

 One of the best little books ever about how to work with dogs who are reactive on leash is called “Feisty Fido” by Patricia McConnell PhD and Karen London, PhD.
 It’s a silly name but a fantastic book that walks you through the process and gives you good “What if” scenarios.
-It’s a very short read, but thorough enough to really help you. https://www.dogwise.com/feisty-fido-help-for-the-leash-reactive-dog-2nd-edition/
+It’s a very short read, but thorough enough to really help you.
+We have it at the store or you can find it here: https://www.dogwise.com/feisty-fido-help-for-the-leash-reactive-dog-2nd-edition/

 Locally, we’re lucky to have one of the best trainers around (and the first Certified Behavior Consultant (CBCC-KA) in Oregon) right near the store.
 Call on Doug Duncan at Doggy Business – you’ll see a link for Private Training for Aggression on the front page at https://www.doggybusiness.net/